-Growing demand for packaged products including ready-to-eat meals, appetizers and frozen meals is expected to result in manufacturers increasing their production capacity and therefore augment demand.
-Rising consumer demand for exotic taste and high-value nutritional products is influencing manufacturers to develop ingredients that would enhance the consumer experience.
+Growing demand for packaged products including ready-to-eat meals, appetizers, and frozen meals is expected to result in manufacturers increasing their production capacity and therefore augment demand.
+Rising consumer demand for an exotic taste and high-value nutritional products is influencing manufacturers to develop ingredients that would enhance the consumer experience.

 Flavors & enhancers were leading product segment, generating revenues worth USD 11.99 billion in 2014.
 Growing consumer demand for low salt and sugar-free products owing to their health benefits is expected to drive growth.

-Natural flavors segment is expected to grow at a CAGR of 5.2% from 2015 to 2022.
+The natural flavors segment is expected to grow at a CAGR of 5.2% from 2015 to 2022.
 Rising consumer awareness regarding the benefits of herbs and neem as natural flavors is promoting industry growth.
-Also, regulatory support aimed at improving production output of naturally derived products is expected to increase its importance over the projected period.
+Also, regulatory support aimed at improving the production output of naturally derived products is expected to increase its importance over the projected period.

-Europe food additives market accounted for over 30% of global share in 2014 owing to growing importance of functional ingredients for incorporating properties such as emulsification, flavor, and extension of shelf life.
+Europe's food additives market accounted for over 30% of the global share in 2014 owing to the growing importance of functional ingredients for incorporating properties such as emulsification, flavor, and extension of shelf life.
 Increasing production of meat products, particularly beef in Russia is expected to promote the growth of additives in the near future

 Indian market is expected to grow at a CAGR of 4.6% from 2015 to 2022.
-Rising awareness about high nutritional diet and increasing need to impart ethnic taste are playing a key role in accelerating demand.
+Rising awareness about a high nutritional diet and the increasing need to impart ethnic taste is playing a key role in accelerating demand.

 The Middle East is likely to be a high potential market owing to growing domestic consumption coupled with government support to attract new investment.
 Rising consumption of red meat particularly, beef in Middle East countries such as Saudi Arabia, is expected to promote growth over the forecast period.

-Arthur Daniels Midland Company (ADM), Novozymes A/S, DuPont and Ingredion dominated the global food additives market share in 2014.
-F&B manufacturers are increasingly incorporating additives such as enzymes, emulsifiers, and enhancers to increase shelf life and maintain emulsification and freezing characteristics in their product offering.
+Arthur Daniels Midland Company (ADM), Novozymes A/S, DuPont, and Ingredion dominated the global food additives market share in 2014.
+F&B manufacturers are increasingly incorporating additives such as enzymes, emulsifiers, and enhancers to increase shelf life and maintain emulsification and freezing characteristics in their product offerings.